lettucemode/aoe2cg/README.md

 Thanks to [T90Official and his community](https://discord.gg/t90official) for being cool enough to inspire me to make this.

+## Support

+If you've gotten some value from this project and want to support it, feel free to throw me a few bucks on [Ko-Fi](https://ko-fi.com/lettucemode/).

 ## License

 MIT License - [LICENSE.md](LICENSE.md)